prometheus/prometheus/docs/querying/api.md

 URL query parameters:

 - `type=alert|record`: return only the alerting rules (e.g. `type=alert`) or the recording rules (e.g. `type=record`).
 When the parameter is absent or empty, no filtering is done.
-- `rule_name[]=<rule name>`: return the groups and its rules of the specified alerting and recording rules names, the parameter supports repetition.
+- `rule_name[]=<string>`: only return rules with the given rule name.
+If the parameter is repeated, rules with any of provided names are returned.
 If we've filtered out all the rules of a group, the group is not returned.
 When the parameter is absent or empty, no filtering is done.
-- `rule_group[]=<group name>`: return the groups and its rules of the specified rule group names, the parameter supports repetitions.
+- `rule_group[]=<string>`: only return rules with the given rule group name.
+If the parameter is repeated, rules with any of provided rule group names are returned.
 When the parameter is absent or empty, no filtering is done.
-- `file[]=<filepath>`: return the groups and its rules of specified filepath for rule groups, the parameter supports repetition.
+- `file[]=<string>`: only return rules with the given filepath.
+If the parameter is repeated, rules with any of provided filepaths are returned.
 When the parameter is absent or empty, no filtering is done.

 ```json
 $ curl http://localhost:9090/api/v1/rules